cse110-fa21-group28/meal-buddy/README.md

 # meal-prep-app

-This is a source code of https://meal-prep-web-app.web.app/
+This is a source code of [meal-prep-app](https://meal-prep-web-app.web.app/)

 ## Local setup

-1. Clone this repo
+1. Clone this repository
 2. `npm ci`
 3. `firebase serve` to run locally.
 If doesn't work, try with `sudo`